-Note: p<0.05, p<0.01.
+Note: \ p<0.05, \\ p<0.01

-The results of the correlation analysis in Table 2 show a significant relationship between human and technical factors.
-There is a strong correlation between lack of training and inadequate maintenance (r=0.56, p<0.01), and between fatigue and operational time pressure (r=0.71, p<0.01).
+The results of the correlation analysis in Table 2 show a significant relations (r=0.56, p<0.01), and between fatigue and operational time pressure (r=0.71, p<0.01).

 Based on the results of the SEM analysis, an interaction model of human and technical factors was found that explained 68.7% of the variance in mooring rope accidents.
 Table 3 displays the results of the path analysis showing the direct and indirect effects between risk factors.